Patient Centered Medical Home

 Our program promotes evidence-based medicine and provides training in the area of medical informatics.
 We also encourage scholarly inquiry and provide research support for interested residents.
 Our program has an experienced fellowship trained research director, Carl C. Tyler, MD, who leads a monthly evidence-based practice seminar.

 In the course of this seminar, the residents design, conduct, and report a short-cycle quality improvement research project involving the residency practice.
-Examples of past topics are: adolescent pregnancy, osteoporosis, acupuncture, asthma, pain management and strep testing.
+Examples of past topics are: adolescent pregnancy, osteoporosis, acupuncture, asthma, pain management, Raynaud's phenomenon, tension headaches and strep testing.
 Residents considering an academic career are encouraged to engage in additional scholarly work, including academic presentations, publications of case report, or research projects.
 Faculty mentoring is provided by the Research Coordinator and other faculty, as dictated by clinical topic.
 Two of the faculty, Robert Kelly, MD and Carl Tyler, MD have completed academic fellowships involving graduate level training and experience in conducting and publishing research.

 Modest funds are available to residents to foster resident research and scholarly activity without additional burden and time required to obtain external funding.
 Residents may choose research electives, with clearly defined academic products as rotation goals.